Faiz Ahmad: Anti government activity

 On April 27, 1978, military officers loyal to the PDPA launched a "revolution" on the orders of Hafizullah Amin in what would become known as the Saur Revolution.
 Despite bringing the communist Khalqists into power many smaller socialist groups rejected the Khalqists rule for various reasons including the Pashtun hegemony of the new government, mistreatment of ethnic minorities, and their Soviet Influence.
 On August 5, 1979, a united front of anti-Khalqist Marxists and moderate Islamists attempted an uprising in southern Kabul.
 The uprising lasted 5 hours and was brutally crushed by the Khalqist government's MiG aircraft, artillery and tanks.

 Soviet-Afghan War

-During the onset of the Soviet intervention in Afghanistan, Faiz Ahmad, instrumental in the reorganization of the Afghanistan Liberation Organization, set the slogan "All resources at the service of liberation fronts!" as the interim objective of all "revolutionary struggle".
+During the onset of the Soviet intervention in Afghanistan, Faiz Ahmad, instrumental in the re-organisation of the Afghanistan Liberation Organization, set the slogan "All resources at the service of liberation fronts!" as the interim objective of all "revolutionary struggle".
 During this time and under Faiz's leadership, the ALO decided to join the Islamist political forces in forming united fronts against the Soviet Union and the PDPA-Parcham government.

-He wrote Mash'al-i Rehayi (The Beacon of Emancipation), an ALO political-theoretical publication, where he analyzed the situation and established political and strategic lines for ALO activities.
+He wrote Mash'al-i Rehayi (The Beacon of Emancipation), an ALO political-theoretical publication, where he analysed the situation and established political and strategic lines for ALO activities.